Chällerhocker

+A freshly split wheel of Chällerhocker.

 Chällerhocker (sometimes stylized as Challerhocker; /de-CH/) is a Swiss semi-hard, smear-ripened cheese produced in the town of Lütisburg in the Canton of St. Gallen, Switzerland.
 The name means "sitting in the cellar" in Swiss German, referring to its traditional aging process.
 Cheesemaker Walter Rass, known for his work with Appenzeller-style cheeses, developed Chällerhocker as a distinct offering in the early 2000s.

 History

 Chällerhocker was created as an artisanal variation on classic Swiss Alpine cheeses, building upon Walter Rass's expertise with Appenzeller.
 Over the past two decades, it has gained recognition internationally for its unique flavor profile and careful aging process.

 Production

 Produced from cow's milk, Chällerhocker is made with a yogurt starter.
 It typically undergoes a smear-ripening process, where the rind is washed with brine and spices during maturation.
 Each wheel is aged in cellars for around 8 to 12 months, allowing the cheese to develop a firm yet supple texture and a reddish-brown rind.
 Cheese professionals note that the repeated washing helps cultivate unique surface cultures that contribute to Chällerhocker's signature flavor.